mothership-ec/cog/src/Message/Cog/Form/readme.md

 ## Building a form

-To a build a form, we must first call the form wrapper from the service container in your controller:
+To a build a form, we must first call the form wrapper from the service container in your controller, defining how you want to render it:

-	$wrapper = $this->_services['form.wrapper.php'];
+	$wrapper = $this->_services['form.wrapper.php']; // call this to render in php
+	$wrapper = $this->_services['form.wrapper.twig']; // call this to render in twig

 We can now add our fields using the same syntax as Symfony Form, only on the wrapper instead of directly on the form: